The Yankees, once a sure thing this weird MLB season, are in danger of missing the playoffs

 Those teams combined to lose 316 games in 2019, while the Yankees were winning 103 and advancing to the AL Championship Series.
 But if one thing is true of this chaotic, frenetic season, it’s that nothing that occurred in 2019 has any relevance this year.

-An ugly, 12-7 loss to the Toronto Blue Jays — a game played in Buffalo, where the Blue Jays relocated for this season when the Canadian government blocked them from playing in Toronto — was the Yankees’ fourth straight and their 14th in their last 19 games.
+An ugly, 12-7 loss to Toronto — a game played in Buffalo, where the Blue Jays relocated for this season when the Canadian government blocked them from playing at home — was the Yankees’ fourth straight and their 14th in their past 19 games.
 It saw the Yankees’ bullpen give up a 10-spot to the Blue Jays in the sixth inning, wiping out what had been a four-run lead.

 Having once held the best record in the AL, at 16-6, the Yankees have plummeted to 21-20, holding on perilously to the eighth and final playoff spot in that league.
 They entered Tuesday just a half-game up on the Orioles and Tigers in the loss column and just two up on the Mariners, who are 12-4 since bottoming out in mid-August.